 A function to request regression plots on a call to proc_reg.
 The function allows you to specify the type of regression plots to produce.
-It produces a combined diagnostics panel by default.
-You may also specify individual plots to create by setting the "panel" parameter to FALSE, and passing a vector of plot names on the "type" parameter.
+It produces a combined diagnostics panel, residuals dot plot, and a fit plot by default.
+You may also specify individual plots to create by setting by passing a vector of plot names on the "type" parameter.

 regplot(